Boundary treatment algorithms for meshfree RANS turbulence modeling: Results

 \subsubsection{Shifted-boundary (SB) Method Analysis}

-Since point positions move with the flow velocity in a Lagrangian sense, and points are added or removed during the simulation to maintain uniformity, $y^+$ at wall-adjacent points cannot be fixed, which motivates the adoption of the shifted boundary method (SB) to get more consistent wall-adjacent point distances.
-In this approach, the wall function is applied at virtually shifted points, all located at a fixed distance $\alpha h$ from the wall.
-We also examine the same evaluation carried out with the NBN method, also with SB, such as wall-function effects, selection height sensitivity, and turbulence model behavior.
-The simulation and flow parameters are set similar to those of the NBN method, but with a resolution $h = 0.005$ m due to the possibility of having the shifted points $\alpha h = 0.1 h$ lower than that with the NBN method and still having a similar $y^+$ range.
-The diffusion operator uses a momentum height $\beta h$ (see Section~\ref{sec:ShiftedBoundary}).
-These shifted points guarantee controlled wall function application regardless of point motion.
+In a Lagrangian framework, point positions evolve with the flow velocity, and points are dynamically added or removed to maintain spatial uniformity.
+As a result, the non-dimensional wall distance, $y^+$, at wall-adjacent points cannot be kept constant.
+This motivates the adoption of the shifted boundary (SB) method to ensure consistent near-wall point distances.
+In this approach, the wall function is enforced at virtually shifted points, all located at a precisely fixed distance from the wall, $\alpha h$.
+The diffusion operator utilizes a momentum height, $\beta h$ (as detailed in Section~\ref{sec:ShiftedBoundary}).
+By fixing this evaluation distance, the SB method guarantees controlled and uniform wall function application, regardless of the underlying point motion.
+Similar to the NBN evaluation, we systematically analyze the SB method by conducting a grid independence study before proceeding to evaluate its sensitivity to the shift height and its performance across various turbulence models.

+To verify grid independence, simulations were performed using three near-wall spatial resolutions: $h_{\mathrm{min}} = 0.007\,\text{m}$, $0.005\,\text{m}$, and $0.0035\,\text{m}$.
+For these tests, the shift height was fixed at $\alpha h = 0.1 h$.
+Figure~\ref{fig:SBFlatPlateGridStudyCF} compares the computed skin friction coefficient, $C_{\mathrm{f}}$, against the analytical solution for these grids.
+The results demonstrate that all three resolutions yield consistent $C_{\mathrm{f}}$ profiles along the length of the plate, with only negligible fluctuations.
+A minor deviation between the resolutions is observed at the leading edge, where the closer proximity of the finer resolution's shifted points to the wall induces higher velocity gradients and, correspondingly, slightly higher skin friction values.

+Figure~\ref{fig:SBFlatPlateGridStudyYplus} illustrates the $y^+$ distribution along the flat plate for the tested resolutions.
+In contrast to the NBN method, the SB approach produces a smooth and stable $y^+$ profile free of large spatial oscillations.
+This stability is directly related to the constant shift height.
+Because the wall-normal distance for all boundary points is uniform, the noisy wall stress approximations seen in the NBN method are eliminated.
+This translates into the smooth skin friction profiles observed previously.
+As expected, a reduction in $h_{\mathrm{min}}$ naturally decreases the wall distance, which corresponds to lower $y^+$ values.
+Because the SB method permits smaller effective near-wall distances than the NBN method while maintaining $y^+$ within a stable range, resolution of $h_{\mathrm{min}} = 0.005\,\text{m}$ provides a balance between accuracy and computational efficiency.
+This resolution is adopted for all subsequent SB simulations.

 Initial comparisons between standard and Launder--Spalding wall functions employ shifted height $\alpha h = 0.1h$ and momentum thickness $\beta h = 2.0\alpha h$ with the $k-\omega$ turbulence model.
 Both methods yield comparable results due to the simple flat plate configuration lacking high turbulent fluctuations or pressure gradients, see Figure~\ref{fig:ShiftedBoundaryWallMethods}.
 The Launder--Spalding formulation is selected for subsequent analyses.